mityaMz1998/git-GameLife/README.md

-The famous game "life" is presented in this task.
+Developed game application written on WPF technology for the version .NET 5.0.
-The user clicks on the squares (in this case, the grid consists of black buttons), which are colored green, and after that the user can start the game.
+Application is based on the plot of the famous computer game "Life".